 Implant-supported bridges are more expensive and complex than the other types.
 It is a two-part surgical procedure carried out by dentists with experience in oral surgery like Dr. Johnson.
 First, your dentist embeds a dental implant in the jawbone.
 Second, they place the bridge with the crown or replacement teeth.
 If you wait too long after losing your tooth, you may need a bone graft before the implant.
 It complicates the implant procedure and can increase the cost.
 To avoid complications, get your implant-supported bridges as quickly as possible after extractions to avoid bone resorption.

 Whether you need implant-supported or traditional bridges, you can rely on Toronto Smile Design Clinic to deliver transformational smile makeovers.
-Cosmetic Dentist Dr. Johnson Ozgur is a Toronto Dentist specialized in dental bridges, implants, porcelain veneers, teeth whitening, and more.
-He is a DSD Instructor and holds a Master's Degree in Oral Surgery.
+Cosmetic Dentist Dr. Johnson Ozgur is a Toronto Dentist experienced in dental bridges, implants, porcelain veneers, teeth whitening, and more.
+He holds a Master's Degree in Oral Surgery.
 To bridge the gap and restore your charming smile, contact us today!